Code-Institute-Submissions/ci_ms1_portfolio/README.md

 ### Manual testing

 #### Firefox, deployed page
-* All htmls were successfully "tabbed" in circle in desktop and mobile mode to assure keyboard-only usability and focusability of all links.

-* All buttons were hovered and clicked to check the effect.

 * All html were examined in small mode (340px width) and at major breakpoint (575, 576px).
 A previously, just sometimes observed bug of the "burger-button" moving to the left side of the screen and the media-query being ignored (Browser and machine independent, but not every-time reproducible) seems to be fixed.
 I have worked on the media queries and afterwards the bug did not appear again.
 For documentation I add the screenshots of the bug observed here.
 ![574px](/readme_assets/574px.jpg)
 ![575px](/readme_assets/575px.jpg)